charlabine/WHSTechNotes/journal.md

 help people socialize more.
 Unfortunately it would leave a lot of people upset and unable to contact people when in need or use their phone and technology for things they are doing and need to.
+# May 5, 2025
+I dont think the 100 men vs a gorilla is irresponsible or anything like that, i think its just a theoretical joke but people really would like to know who would win.I personally think 100 men would win because even though gorillas are super strong men also arent that weak and if they all just surround the gorilla taking out all of its defense mechanisms or whatever it is using to fight off those men it wont be long until they could take the gorilla out like just snap its neck or something.
+# May 13, 2025
+I think the chromebook challenge is just overall dumb and childish, like people literally do anything but learn at school the chromebook challenge is alssuper dangerous and could harm people pretty badly and worse case senario it could burn a whole school down.
+The chromebooks also arent even the students to be destroying like that its the schools which they pay for and usually need in order to use and provide new upcoming students a chromebook to do their work and use for school.
+People just shouldnt be doing the challenge at all and thats that.